Sorting the Sunday Pile, Week 13: Saints, Vikings make moves in crowded NFC race

 The Vikings are a delightful juxtaposition because they are not winning despite their Hall of Fame quarterback -- they are winning because their journeyman quarterback is playing at an elite level.
 Case Keenum has played like a top-10 quarterback -- that's a statement I can make in the year 2017 and you can't argue with it.
 Over the course of the full season, you cannot find nine guys who have played better than Keenum.
 The number might be smaller.

-Keenum is playing mistake-free football -- he went 18 for 18 between the numbers at one point on Sunday and finished with just five incompletions -- and has found a groove in Pat Shurmur's system.
+Keenum is playing mistake-free football -- he went 18 for 18 between the numbers at one point Sunday and finished with just five incompletions -- and has found a groove in Pat Shurmur's system.
 He has a surprising amount of pocket mobility, manages to keep his eyes down the field and has continually been able to find receivers when the play breaks down.

 Just a random thought I had while watching some of Keenum's play -- how would he have fared in Los Angeles if Jared Goff wasn't drafted and Sean McVay still landed there?
-It sure feels like his versatility (he has played in a number of different schemes) and skillset would work just fine in a system that's causing Goff to thrive right now.
-Another thought: how did Jeff Fisher produce the NFL's worst offense last year with both Goff and Keenum on the roster?
+It sure feels like his versatility (he has played in a number of different schemes) and skill set would work just fine in a system that's causing Goff to thrive right now.
+Another thought: How did Jeff Fisher produce the NFL's worst offense last year with both Goff and Keenum on the roster?
 Yeesh.

 At any rate, the Vikings are going to head into Charlotte to play the Panthers as a favorite after being an underdog against Atlanta.
 They didn't snuff out the Falcons, but they came kind of close.
 Xavier Rhodes locked down Julio Jones (two catches, 24 yards) and the Vikings held the Falcons to 102 total rushing yards.